-Key Audit matter How our audit addressed the key audit matter 1.
-Management has classified trade receivable of Rs 197.60 Doubtful for recovery but no provision for ECL has been made during financial year 2018-19.
-As per management the same amount is under negotiation between the parties and management is hopeful for recovery.
-Our procedures included, but were not limited to the following: • Obtained an understanding of management's process and evaluated design and tested operating effectiveness of controls around identification of indicators of impairment under Ind AS. • Assessed the appropriateness of methodology and valuation model used by the management to estimate the recoverable value of Trade Receivable and Advances; • Assessed the professional competence, objectivity and capabilities of the valuation specialist engaged by the management; • Assessed the reasonableness of assumptions relating to revenue growth rate, gross margins, discount rates etc. based on historical results, current developments and future plans of the business estimated by management using expertise of our valuation specialist on required parameters; • Assessed cash flow forecasts to ensure consistency with current operations of the Company and performed sensitivity analysis on key assumptions used in management's calculated recoverable value.
+2. Management has classified trade receivable and Advances of Rs.197.00 Lakhs but part provision for ECL has been made during the financial year 2019-20.

+As per management the same is under negotiation between parties and management is hopeful for recovery.

+- the recoverable value of trade receivable and Advances; - Assessed the professional competence, objectivity and capabilities of the valuation specialist engaged by the management; - Assessed the reasonableness of assumptions relating to revenue growth rate, gross margins, discount rates etc., based on historical results, current developments and future plans of the business estimated by management using expertise of our valuation specialist on required parameters; - Assessed cash flow forecasts to ensure consistency with current operations of the Company and performed sensitivity analysis on key assumptions used in management's calculated recoverable value.